ridatadiscoverycenter/riddc-dashboard/src/components/visualizations/README.md

 }
 ```

-But there's a log going on here.
+But there's a lot going on here.

 1. `"use client";`: This directive is added to the top of visualizations because the React Vega library is dynamically inserting an element in a beyond React layer, and as such cannot be rendered on the server side.
 If you omit this, you'll probably get a complilation error.
 1. Prop Types: You're going to be passing data of some sort to this compoent.
 Type the `data` prop as whatever data type this is.
 This should probably be imported from `@/types` or `@/utils` depending on the kind of data this is.
 Reffer to the existing visualizations for reference.